ytaki0801/fpLISP/POSIX-Shell/README.md

 # fpLISP in POSIX-conformant Shell

 This is derived from [`PureLISP.sh`](https://github.com/ytaki0801/PureLISP.sh) to fit the fpLISP language specification.
-It is POSIX conformat so you can execute fpLISP codes not only in Bash but also in dash, BusyBox ash, ksh and other POSIX shells, like the following on [busybox-w32](https://frippery.org/busybox/) in Windows 10 Command Prompt:
+It is POSIX conformat so you can execute fpLISP codes not only in Bash but also in dash, BusyBox ash, ksh and other POSIX shells, like the following on [busybox-w32](https://frippery.org/busybox/) in Windows 10 Command Prompt.
+Note that numbers are limited to integers.
 ```
 >type ..\samples\fibonacci.fplisp
 ((lambda (rev fib)